 - You can build a 1D model of a physical system.
 This resembles a diagram where blocks are connected together.

-- The components of this model pass information or data between one another.
+- The components of this model pass information or data between each other.
 The output of one is the input to another.
 Inside those components can be simple equations, complex numerical models, or even Reduced Order Models (ROMs).
-These ROMs can be a complete complex 3D simulation that has been compacted down to the most essential equations that still accurately capture its behaviors but runs very quickly, sometimes even in real-time.
+These ROMs can be a complete complex 3D simulation that has been compacted down to the most essential equations that still accurately capture a model’s behaviors but run very quickly, sometimes even in real time.
 This is a point of differentiation.

 - This model is run as a simulation.
 Information and data can be continuously passed in this manner.

 - An unusual capability, especially in the context of smart connected products and Digital Twins, is the ability to use sensor data in this model as an input.
-This is done by streaming the data to an IoT platform off of a connected physical product.
+This is done by streaming the data to an IoT platform connected to a physical product.
 This acts as just another input to one or several components.

 - The model can be instrumented with virtual sensors, which are measurements taken from one or more of the components in the model.
-This augmented or enriches the sensor data that is being captured off the physical product.
+This augments and enriches the sensor data that is captured from the physical product.
 That provides more insight into the current or future operation of the product.

 I very rarely embed videos of demonstrations in reviews of products.
-However, the following one is stripped of market positioning and messaging while still communicates these capabilities.
+However, the following one is stripped of market positioning and messaging while still communicating these capabilities.

-There are several items to note in this specific demonstration.
+There are several items to note about this specific demonstration.

-- The Reduced Order Model is coming out of ANSYS’ Workbench.
-I expect many different kinds of ROMs from ANSYS offerings, and perhaps even others, will be pluggable into these models.
+- The Reduced Order Model comes from ANSYS’ Workbench.
+I expect that many different kinds of ROMs from ANSYS offerings, and perhaps even others, will plug into these models.

 - Towards the end of the video, around the three-minute mark, the life expectancy predictions are produced with ANSYS Simulations within GE’s Predix platform.